Enhanced Voice Services

-Enhanced Voice Services (EVS) is a superwideband speech audio coding standard that was developed for VoLTE.
+Enhanced Voice Services (EVS) is a superwideband speech audio coding standard that was developed for VoLTE and VoNR.
 It offers up to 20 kHz audio bandwidth and has high robustness to delay jitter and packet losses due to its channel aware coding and improved packet loss concealment.
 It has been developed in 3GPP and is described in 3GPP TS 26.441.
 The application areas of EVS consist of improved telephony and teleconferencing, audiovisual conferencing services, and streaming audio.
 Source code of both decoder and encoder in ANSI C is available as 3GPP TS 26.442 and is being updated regularly.
 Samsung uses the term HD+ when doing a call using EVS.

 History

 Work on EVS was started in 2007.
 The standardization process lasted from 2010 to 2014, being completed in December 2014 with 3GPP Release 12.
 The codec was developed collaboratively among chipset, handset and infrastructure manufacturers as well as operators and technology providers.

 GSMA requires EVS for their HD Voice+ Logo Licensing Program.

 The six patent holders are Fraunhofer IIS, JVC Kenwood, Nippon Telegraph and Telephone, NTT Docomo, Panasonic, and Ericsson.
 Other contributors included Huawei, Nokia, Orange, Qualcomm, Samsung Electronics, VoiceAge, and ZTE Corporation.
-A patent pool for EVS has been listed by MPEG LA.
+A patent pool for EVS and IVAS has been listed by Via-LA.